qrkourier/qrkourier.github.io/README.md

 [a trivial web page](https://kourier.keybase.pub) built with markdown and css to exercise the features of the [Keybase filesystem](https://keybase.io/docs/kbfs)

-John, the upstream developer, serves up this nice stylesheet [over here](https://github.com/markdowncss/modest) and the rest of this document is from him.
+John, the upstream developer of the repository I forked for this, serves up this nice stylesheet [over here](https://github.com/markdowncss/modest) and the rest of this document is from him.

 ****